brevzin/cpp_proposals/2996_reflection/reflection.md

 * a function,
 * an enumerator,
 * a type,
+* a `$typedef-name$`,
 * a class member,
 * a bit-field,
 * a primary class template, function template, primary variable template, alias template, or concept,
-* a namespace,
-* an alias of a type or namespace,
+* a namespace or namespace alias,
 * a base class specifier, or
-* a description of the declaration of a non-static data member.
+* a description of a declaration of a non-static data member.

 An expression convertible to a reflection is said to _represent_ the corresponding entity, variable, alias, base class specifier, or description of the declaration of a non-static data member.